Emily is a Harpist, Occupational Therapist and Therapeutic Musician. She lives in Launceston, Tasmania with her husband and two young daughters.

-Emily lives in Launceston, Tasmania with her husband and two daughters.
-Emily has enjoyed learning music and performing from a young age, starting at age 5 with classical violin and musical theory training through the St Cecilia School of Music.
+Emily has enjoyed performing throughout her life, starting at age 5 studying classical violin and musical theory through the St Cecilia School of Music in Launceston.
 Emily completed undergraduate studies as an Occupational Therapist in Adelaide and has worked in various parts of Australia.
-During her travels, Emily was a member of a number of folk music groups where she thoroughly enjoyed the freedom of improvisation on the violin.
+During her travels, Emily worked with a few folk music groups where she thoroughly enjoyed the freedom of improvisation on the violin.

 Upon her return to Tasmania in 2007, Emily starting learning the harp, beginning on a small lever harp.
 Emily acquired a Camac Atlantide concert pedal harp from ‘Les Harpes Camac’ in France in 2013 and since then has taken every opportunity to learn and perform.

 Emily enjoys playing a wide range of musical genres on the harp including classical, celtic, traditional, jazz & blues.
 She particularly loves exploring contemporary arrangements, composition, improvisation and experimentation with percussion, electronic effects and looping.
 Although it gives her great pleasure to play classical repertoire, she relishes any opportunity to depart from the stereotypical ‘angelic harpist’, delving in to the unexpected.

 Emily has experience in numerous solo and collaborative performances, including performing at the Dark Mofo Winter Feast (Hobart) in 2016 & 2017 and the Junction Arts Festival (Launceston) in 2016 & 2017.
 She is the principal harpist with the Launceston Philharmonic Orchestra (2014 – present) and is a regular guest performer with the St Cecilia School of Music.